-But, always remember there’s a rule about duplicate content on the web.
-Make sure you only give your story to one travel website or blog.
+Always remember there’s a rule about duplicate content on the web.
+Make sure you only give each story to one travel website or blog.
 Search engines penalize sites for duplicate content.
 Web editors get very upset about this and you’ll lose their trust.

-So, make sure your story is only posted once online.
+So, make sure each story is only posted once online.
 Decide which site you want to donate your article to and approach them first.
-If you want the additional byline, rewrite the article completely.
+If you want additional bylines, rewrite the article completely for each site.
 Consider writing a similar story with a different angle.

 If you’re planning to write for a website, ask the Webmaster for traffic statistics about the site (unique daily visitors, unique monthly visitors, and Alexa ranking, are all common measurements).
-Then you can pass along the statistics to the media rep at your destination.
+Then you can pass these statistics along to the media rep at your destination.

 I recommend that you only travel after you have one or more writing assignments accepted.
 Too many writers have talked their way into receiving complimentary travel perks based on vague promises of assignments, and then can’t deliver on them.
 Tourist agencies are leery of travel writers because of this.
-Many CVBs require proof of an assignment before they’ll arrange travel perks for you.
+In fact, many CVBs require proof of an assignment before they’ll arrange travel perks for you.